TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/typescript/index.md

 [Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Typescript](https://sampleprograms.io/languages/typescript) was written by:

 - Chris Thomas
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 12 2018 11:24:37.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 16:26:37.
 The solution was first committed on Oct 12 2018 10:16:37.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution